Softball will face former Big West foe before hosting Highlanders, annual event this weekend

 Support Team Sammie by donating a new stuffed toy Friday; help UC Davis Strike Out Cancer Saturday

 As Division I foes, teams have split the 12 games played in San Luis Obispo

 Aggies have won their last five straight road games in Northridge

 Annual event will take place on April 27 at La Rue Field

-Rios began her UC Davis coaching career after serving as an assistant at Sacramento City College from 2009-11.
+Vicky Rios began her UC Davis coaching career in 2011 after serving as an assistant at Sacramento City College for two seasons.
 While coaching the Panthers, she assisted with infield, hitting and slapping instruction.
-Rios was also involved in fundraising and a facilities improvements.
-Sac City, which has four all-time state championships, has been regarded as one of the most successful junior college programs in California.
+Rios was also involved in fundraising and a facilities improvements for a program that has four all-time state championships, and has been regarded as one of the most successful junior college programs in California.

 From 2003 to 2008, Rios served as the associate head coach at UC Riverside.
 On the field, she assisted with the infield, hitting and slapping.
 Off the field, Rios held responsibilities with recruiting, fundraising and travel arrangements.
 She also had stops as an assistant coach at Cosumnes River College (2001-03) and San Jose State (1999-2001).
 Her extensive coaching career started at Santa Clara, where she served as head coach from 1997-99.

 Rios began her collegiate playing career at Sac City College, earning team MVP and all-state honors while helping the Panthers capture the Camino Norte Conference title and finish third at the state tournament as a freshman.
 In 1992, she helped Sac City to both conference and state championships, earning both All-CNC and all-state accolades.
 She also served as team captain and won her team's Defensive Player of the Year award in each season.